 Get a cash advance to stay financially afloat

 When someone is expecting a paycheck or other form of cash but needs money now instead of on the scheduled pay date, a lender can provide a cash advance.
 In the case of online cash advance lenders, the cash advance is directly deposited into the borrowers bank account quickly making the money convenient to access.

 Basics of a cash advance

 Applying for a cash advance online is easier than applying for a loan through a bank.
-Bank loans can take weeks, but online cash advance applications are usually completed the same business day.
-The application process only takes a few minutes, and the borrower gets cash faster than with traditional loans.
+Bank loans can take weeks, but online cash advance applications are completed incredibly fast.
+The application process only takes a few minutes, and the borrower gets cash far sooner than with traditional loans.

 General terms of a cash advance